Sample · Decode+

 • Medication decisions should always be made with a qualified healthcare provider who can consider your complete clinical picture.

-• This report does not account for drug-drug interactions, organ function, or other clinical variables that affect medication response.
+• Decode+ does not account for drug-drug interactions, organ function, or other clinical variables that affect medication response.

 • Which pain medications are affected